AdityaK-27/Elevate-Labs/README.md

 ---

+## 🗓️ Day 2 Progress

+On the second day, we focused on **Data Visualization and Storytelling** using the **Superstore dataset** in Tableau.
+The goal was to create dashboards that communicate actionable insights effectively.

+Specifically, I:
+- Connected Tableau to the Superstore dataset and explored key fields like `Sales`, `Profit`, `Ship Mode`, and `Segment`.
+- Created two interactive dashboards:
+  - **Story 1 – Sales & Profit Analysis:** Highlighted top-performing categories and visualized profit distribution by geography and product line.
+  - **Story 2 – Shipping Strategy Impact:** Evaluated how different shipping methods affect delivery time, profit, and segment behavior.
+- Practiced using maps, bar charts, scatter plots, and calculated fields.
+- Annotated visuals to enhance business storytelling and clarity.
+- Exported both dashboards as screenshots for submission and portfolio documentation.

+📂 Files created:
+- `Sales & Profit Analysis – Superstore.png`
+- `Shipping Strategy Impact Dashboard.png`
+- `README.md` (documenting all cleaning and visualization tasks)

+---

 This README will be continuously updated as the internship progresses.
 I’m excited to learn more and tackle more complex challenges ahead!